-Also known as: Health and wine: Wine and heart disease: Preventing heart disease - wine and Preventing heart disease - alcohol
+Also known as: Health and wine, Wine and heart disease, Preventing heart disease - wine or Preventing heart disease - alcohol

 - For men, limit alcohol to 1 to 2 drinks a day.

 - For women, limit alcohol to 1 drink a day.

 - 4 ounces (118 milliliters, mL) of wine

 - 1 1/2 ounces (44 mL) of 80-proof spirits